oblinger/HookAnchorApp/At/Alta Vista/@Alta Vista.md

 # LOG

+### 2024-11-15  AI Discussion

+- Tool that will be central for their entire life
+-

+#### Understanding Who Is In The Room

+- What brought you to this conversation about AI in education?
+- What excites you most about the possibilities?
+What keeps you up at night?
+- How is AI already affecting your children's learning and development?

+#### Questions to Explore

+- What should be the relationship between AI and learning in a JK-8 environment?
+- How do we ensure technology serves our educational values rather than reshapes them?
+- What do we mean by "AI literacy" at different developmental stages?
+- How do we balance embracing innovation with protecting childhood?

 ### 2024-09-24  Info management proposal

 - Create a mailing list so it is impossible to "reply" to the whole mailing list.